espocrm/documentation/docs/administration/troubleshooting.md

  "type": "text"
 ```

-After this, make a rebuild via CLI.
+After this, make a rebuild (via CLI or from the Administration page).